cloudnative-pg/cloudnative-pg.github.io/content/blog/contributor-highlight-jonathan-battiato/index.md

 Jonathan says he's "good at breaking things".
 Most of his contributions since then have been in improving the user experience.

-Even though the CloudNativePG Operator is really a great, stable, easy-to-use, and a production-ready product, there are many aspects of the project that still require improvements and/or rewriting.
+Even though the CloudNativePG Operator is a stable, easy-to-use, and a production-ready product, there are many aspects of the project that still require improvements and/or rewriting.
 Most of them are already on the roadmap.
 Jonathan is keen to improve the user experience for the docs.
 "The documentation is... a lot.
 Sometimes I worry one could get lost in it."
 Jonathan had hoped to work on some hands-on-labs style tutorials to be published on the website, but simply hasn't had the time to dedicate to it.

 Jonathan is as a long-time member of the local Linux User Group (in Prato).